-The typical asking rate per listing is in the $80's per square foot per year.
-The Upper West Side region is going through a a boost in rates.
-In the last 3 months, the median rate went up $38 per sqft per year.
-That's a 79% rise in rent.
+The typical asking rate per listing is in the $140's per square foot per year.
+The Upper West Side submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $39 per sqft per year.
+That's a 36% increase in rent.

-Compared to the rest of the New York City market, the Upper West Side region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the New York City market, the Upper West Side region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have been listed, which means leases might be leasing quickly.
+In the last 90 days, 37 listings have been posted online, which means new availabilities might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 5% of the listings in the Upper West Side are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 400 sqft.
-Most properties in this region are close to 5 stories.
-Most buildings in this market were built in 1923 and are Class B.
+The standard measurement for office space in this area is around 600 sqft.
+Most properties in this area are around 5 stories.
+Most buildings in this market were built in 1920 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this region.
-Most of the residents of Upper West Side work from home.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+Information is the dominant industry in this area.
+Most of the folk of Upper West Side work from home.
+Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.